aersosi/aersosi.com/src/content/articles/_draft/a11ytip-documentation-EN.md

    - Sets the maximum width of the a11ytip box.
    - This prevents extremely long content from stretching the a11ytip.
    - Value format: A CSS `<length>` value (e.g., `14ch`, `150px`).
-   - Default value: `14ch` (approximately 14 characters wide).

 10. `data-a11ytip-start-position` and `data-a11ytip-end-position`:
-    - Positions the a11ytip when appearing (`start`) or when it becomes active (`end`).
+   - Starting point of the a11ytip animation (`start`) and end point (`end`).
    - Value format: CSS `<length>` values (e.g., `4px`, `2rem`).

 11. `data-a11ytip-transition-duration`:
    - Adjusts the transition duration of the a11ytip.
    - Value format: A valid time duration (e.g., `350ms`, `0.5s`).

 12. `data-a11ytip-delay`:
    - Changes the delay before the a11ytip is displayed.
    - Value format: A number in milliseconds (e.g., `250`, `1000`).
    - Default value: `500` (500 milliseconds).

 13. `data-a11ytip-active`:
    - Forces the active status of an a11ytip permanently, without requiring a hover event.
    - Useful for checking positioning or during development.
    - Value format: No values required, the mere presence of the attribute activates the effect.

 ---